Will AI Replace Roofers? The Heights That Robots Cannot Reach

 Roofing is an intensely physical trade performed in conditions that are hostile to machinery.
 Workers operate at dangerous heights, on angled surfaces, in extreme temperatures.
 Every roof presents unique challenges -- different materials, different structural conditions, different access points, different damage patterns.

-The core task of installing and repairing roofing materials sits at just 5% automation.
+The core task of installing and repairing roofing materials sits at just 5% automation [Fact].
 Even the most advanced construction robotics companies have not seriously attempted to automate residential roofing, and for good reason.
 The variability is enormous.
 A roofer replacing storm-damaged shingles on a 1920s bungalow faces completely different conditions than one installing a membrane system on a new commercial building.
+The skill set transfers, but the specific techniques, materials, and judgment calls do not.

-The one area where technology makes a dent is estimating roofing materials and project costs, which reaches 38% automation.
+The one area where technology makes a dent is estimating roofing materials and project costs, which reaches 38% automation [Fact].
 Satellite imagery and AI-powered measurement tools can now calculate roof area and pitch from aerial photos, generating fairly accurate material estimates without anyone climbing a ladder.
 But this efficiency gain helps roofers bid more jobs faster -- it does not eliminate the need for skilled hands on the roof.
+The estimator who used to spend a day measuring complex roofs can now estimate three or four in the same time, but the actual installation work is unchanged.

 The Demand Story

 The BLS projects solid growth for roofers, driven by a simple reality: roofs wear out.
 Every building has one, and every roof eventually needs repair or replacement.
 Climate change is actually increasing demand, as more severe storms cause more damage requiring skilled repair.
-Solar panel installation, which often requires roofing expertise, adds another layer of demand.
+Solar panel installation, which often requires roofing expertise, adds another layer of demand that is growing rapidly.

 Where Technology Helps Rather Than Threatens

 Roofers who learn to incorporate these inspection and estimation tools into their workflow will win more contracts and deliver better results.
-The technology is a competitive advantage, not a replacement.
+The drone-equipped roofer who can produce same-day damage assessments after a storm has a meaningful competitive advantage over one who relies only on physical inspection.
+The technology is a competitive advantage, not a replacement, and the roofers who adopt it early are positioning themselves for the next decade of demand.

 Career Advice for Roofers